Algorithm Configuration for Structured Pfaffian Settings

 \begin{theorem} Let $\cH_1$ be a class of functions

 mapping clustering instances $(S, \boldsymbol{\delta}))$ to $[0,1]$ by using merge functions from class $\cM_1$ and an arbitrary objective function.
 Then $\Pdim(\cH_1)=\cO(n^4L^2)$. \end{theorem}

-\begin{proof} The high-level idea is to show that the utility function exhibits a piece-wise structure: its parameter space is partitioned by multiple boundary functions, and within each region, the cluster tree remains unchanged, implying that the utility function is constant.
+\begin{proof} \textbf{Overview.\quad} The high-level idea is to show that the dual utility function $u_{1, P}^*: (\alpha, \boldsymbol{\beta}) \mapsto u(A^{\alpha,\beta}_1(S, \boldsymbol{\delta}))$ for any fixed problem instance $P = (S, \boldsymbol{\delta})$ exhibits a piecewise structure: its parameter space is partitioned by multiple boundary functions, and within each region, the cluster tree remains unchanged, implying that the utility function is constant.
 We then characterize the number and complexity of the boundary functions, which we show belong to a Pfaffian system.
 Subsequently, we can utilize our framework to obtain a bound on the pseudo-dimension of $\mathcal{H}_1$.